AxelF23/NMT-models-comparison/README.md

 | Weight decay | `0.01` |
 | LR schedule | OneCycle |

+## Evaluation

+Translation quality is evaluated using **corpus-level BLEU** from NLTK.
+Before scoring, reference and hypothesis sentences are converted to lowercase and tokenized using whitespace splitting.

+BLEU is used as the main metric for this study.
+It provides a simple and reproducible basis for comparing the three models, but it does not provide a comprehensive evaluation of machine translation quality.

 ## Results

 All models were trained for **5 epochs**.